 - Standards: local health, safety & building codes and HUD Uniform Physical Condition Standard (UPCS) - Scope: examination of the grounds, the exterior of the building(s), common areas, and a random sample of the affordable units.
-[Guide to 8823, pg 3-3] - Sample Size: 20% of affordable units or a sample defined in Revenue Procedure 2016-15, randomly selected.
+[Guide to 8823, pg 3-3] - Sample Size: a random sample based on project size, including no fewer than the minimum number of units set forth in 26 CFR 1.42-5(c)(2)(iii).
 If extensive noncompliance is found, IHDA may expand the sample.
-[Guide 8823, page 3-3] [Revenue Procedure 2016-15] Extensive noncompliance might include: - Evidence of poor internal controls - A large number of inspection findings - A Significant number of non-qualified units or households - o Or other credible information from a reliable source. - Timing: IHDA will conduct physical inspections within one year of new buildings being placed in service, and at least once every three years thereafter.
+[Guide 8823, pg 3-3]

+Extensive noncompliance might include:

+- o Evidence of poor internal controls - A large number of inspection findings - A Significant number of non-qualified units or households - Or other credible information from a reliable source. - Timing: IHDA will conduct physical inspections within one year of new buildings being placed in service, and at least once every three years thereafter.